DmitryTamlin7/Praktica_1Semest_MTUCI/README.md

 Each service should be packaged in a separate Docker container.

 ## Launch
-The entire system should be started using docker-compose.
+The entire system should be started using docker-compose